ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 ```
 {: screen}

-### ibmcloud whcs acd profile-delete (Delete a persisted profile)
+### ibmcloud whcs acd profile-delete
 {: #whcs-cli-profile-delete-command}

-Using the specified profile ID, deletes the profile from the list of persisted profiles.
+Delete a persisted profile.
+Using the specified profile ID, delete the profile from the list of persisted profiles.

 ```sh
 ibmcloud whcs acd profile-delete --id ID